opencog/link-grammar/link-grammar/README.md

 Set an error handler function.
 Return the previous one.
 On first call it returns the default handler function, that is pre-installed on program start.
-If the error handler is set to NULL, the messages are just queued, and can be retrieved by `lg_error_printall()` (see (4) below).
+If the error handler is set to `NULL`, the messages are just queued, and can be retrieved by `lg_error_printall()` (see (4) below).

 For the default error handler, if data is not NULL, it is an